-Also, avoid giving an answer where you come across as too trusting in such a way that you would allocate a task to a team member without carefully giving it a thought.
+Also, avoid giving an answer where you come across as too trusting in such a way that you would allocate a task to a team member without carefully considering it.
 It’s important to demonstrate leadership skills that include careful planning and thought-out processes.

 Furthermore, it’s easy to forget to highlight your ability to recognize the potential of your team members and employees.
 However, this is a very important leadership skill.
 Don’t forget to mention this and include this in your answer.
 Job interview questions about your ability to delegate tasks to employees are a great opportunity to bring this up.

-Start your answer off by providing the interviewer a situation.
-This means that you give the interviewer background information and context of the example situation that you’re going to use.
+Start your answer off by providing the interviewer with a situation.
+This means that you give the interviewer background information and the context of the example situation you will use.

 Then, tell the interviewer what needed to be done or what goals you and your team needed to achieve in that particular situation.
 Don’t forget to include the necessary details and what the expectations were.
 However, try to be as concise and concrete as possible.

 Next, tell what actions you took.
-It’s important that you focus on your efforts in this situation and how you made a decision to delegate tasks and what tasks you delegated.
+It’s important that you focus on your efforts in this situation, how you decided to delegate tasks, and what tasks you delegated.
 Answer questions such as: What did you do?
 Why did you do it, and how did you do it?
 Also, if possible, include the skills you used.

 Conclude your answer with the result of your delegation actions.
 How did it end, and what did you accomplish?
 Did you learn anything specific?
 If so, mention this.

 Common Interview Questions About Delegating Tasks To Employees